Relative Orbifold Donaldson-Thomas Theory and the Degeneration Formula: Moduli of stable quotients

 \item $W$ has a projective coarse moduli space and is isomorphic to the quotient of a projective scheme by a reductive algebraic group acting linearly;

 \item $W$ has a projective coarse moduli space and every coherent sheaf admits a surjective morphism from a vector bundle;

-\item $W$ admits a closed embedding into a smooth proper Deligne-Mumford stack with projective coarse moduli space. \end{enumerate} In particular, a smooth Deligne-Mumford stack over $\C$ with projective coarse moduli space is always projective. \end{prop}
+\item $W$ admits a closed embedding into a smooth proper Deligne--Mumford stack with projective coarse moduli space. \end{enumerate} In particular, a smooth Deligne--Mumford stack over $\C$ with projective coarse moduli space is always projective. \end{prop}

 The following concept first appeared in \cite{OS}, with the name ``generalized Hilbert polynomial", as an analog to the usual Hilbert polynomials on schemes to refine the ordinary Quot-spaces.
 We will also use this later, with a little modification.